wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/manage-add-ins.md

 2. Select **Deploy Add-in** at the top of the page.
 On the overview page, select **Next**.
 3. Select an option and follow the instructions.
 4. If you're adding an add-in from the Office Store, make your add-in selection.
 Notice that you can sort available add-ins by **Suggested for you**, **Rating**, or **Name**.
 You can only add free add-ins from the Office Store.
 Paid add-ins aren't currently supported.
 After you've selected your add-in, review and accept any additional terms and conditions.
     >[!NOTE]
       >When you use the Office Store option, updates and enhancements to the add-in are automatically made available to users without your intervention.
 5. On the next page, select **Everyone**, **Specific users/groups**, or **Just me** to specify who the add-in is deployed to.
 You can search for users or groups.

     >[!NOTE]
     >Learn about the other states that apply to an add-in.
 See **Add-in states** in the **Learn more** section below.

 6. Select **Deploy**.
 7. A green tick appears when the add-in has been deployed.
 You can follow the on-page instructions to test that the add-in has deployed successfully.
     >[!NOTE]
     > You might need to restart Office to see the add-in icon appear on the ribbon of app.
 Outlook add-ins can take up to 24 hours to appear on the ribbon.
 8. When the add-ins are all deployed, select **Next**.
-If you've deployed to just yourself, you can select **Change who has access to add-in** in order to deploy to more users.
+If you've deployed to just yourself, select **Change who has access to add-in** to deploy to more users.

 If you've deployed the add-in to members of your organization other than yourself, follow the instructions to announce the deployment of the add-in to those members.